davidwesst/davidwesst.github.io/src/blog/websummit-sonar/index.md

 ---

 title: Sonar, the Linter I Never Knew I Wanted
-date: "2017-09-19T12:35:00"
+date: 2017-09-19T12:35:00
 categories:
   - development
 tags:
   - microsoft-edge
   - sonar
   - accessibility
   - devops
-description: "Meet Nellie the Narwhal, the official mascot for Sonar, the linting tool for the web.
+description: Meet Nellie the Narwhal, the official mascot for Sonar, the linting tool for the web.
 Nellie represents a tool that is long-overdue.
-It provides any web application the ability to verify they are meeting a high level of quality when it comes to their web applications, and not miss any common mistakes."
+It provides any web application the ability to verify they are meeting a high level of quality when it comes to their web applications, and not miss any common mistakes.

 ---

 [1]: https://summit.microsoftedge.com/